mviereck/microscopy-tools/README.md

 It can show preview videos and make stackshots with tethered shooting and focus adjustment with stepper motor.
 `pololu_a4988.ino` is the code in use to control the stepper motor driver with an Arduino.

-Useable, but in beta stage.
-Currently not recommended for production use.
+In beta stage, currently no development.
+Not recommended yet, rather use [ardustack](#ardustack).
 Would need custom adjustment of either `pololu_a4988.ino` or respective the arduino commands in script.

 Dependencies:
  - bc